 The Company was party to one license agreement with Life Technologies to acquire certain patent rights and technologies related to its FISH product line.
 Royalties were incurred upon the sale of a product or service which utilizes the licensed technology.
 The Company terminated this license agreement in October 2020 effective as of June 30, 2021 in conjunction with its announced exit of the FISH business in June 2021.
 The Company paid a one-time settlement fee of \$350,000 and paid a 10% royalty on the sale of eligible products through June 2021 but is no longer subject to any minimum royalty obligations.
-The Company recognized net royalty expense of \$0 and \$8,996 for the three months ended March 31, 2022 and 2021, respectively.
+The Company recognized net royalty expense of \$0 for the three months ended June 30, 2022 and 2021, respectively.
+The Company recognized net royalty expense of \$0 and \$8,996 for the six months ended June 30, 2022 and 2021, respectively.